dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 .. image:: ../figure/5.0_Tutorial_stats_ANOM_CORR_UNCNTR_eq.png
    :alt:

 While there is an added effort required to find the matching climatology reference dataset for this statistic, it remains a highly resourceful statistic to use, especially with spatial verification, and is commonly used in operational forecasting centers.
-Anomaly correlation has a range from -1 to 1. `See how to use this statistic in METplus! `_
+Anomaly correlation has a range from -1 to 1. :ref:`See how to use this statistic in METplus! <METplus_sol_cont_fcst_verif>`

+.. _METplus_sol_cont_fcst_verif:

 METplus Solutions for Continuous Forecast Verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^